It’s illegal for an employer to discriminate against any current or potential employee on the basis of that employee’s disability.

 Example: An employee with a broken leg may request additional breaks for periodic rest, assistance with manual labor, job restructuring or modified work schedules, temporary transfers to less strenuous or hazardous work, a stool or chair, dress code accommodations such as allowing more comfortable footwear, and more.

 Whether or not an accommodation is reasonable is a balancing test.
 Ideally, the employer and employee devise an accommodation that meets the needs of the employee without creating an undue burden and can be implemented quickly.
 If an accommodation is impossible to provide or creates an undue hardship upon the company, an employer may not be required by law to accommodate the employee.

 Example: The aforementioned helicopter pilot is advised not to fly while her broken leg heals – approximately 8-10 weeks – and requests a temporary transfer to a less-strenuous office/maintenance position or a temporary leave of absence.
 Depending on the circumstances, this may be reasonable (if she works for an national tour company with hundreds of pilots) or unduly burdensome (if she works for a five-pilot operation).

 An employer may not penalize an employee for requesting or using an accommodation.

 To schedule an appointment at the Basking Ridge, Oradell, or Newark, New Jersey, law offices of The Mark Law Firm, contact the firm online or call 908-375-6767, 908-375-6767, or 201-431-7541 today.
-Our experienced employment attorneys can help you determine whether you may have a claim for disability discrimination or other New Jersey employment law claims.
+Our experienced employment team can help you determine whether you may have a claim for disability discrimination or other New Jersey employment law claims.